Case study: Accelerated skilled worker procedure

 How did the VISAGUARD lawyer resolve the case?

-To solve the problem, the lawyer commissioned initiated a change of procedure and, instead of the normal visa application at the embassy, submitted the employee's application for the accelerated skilled worker procedure in accordance with Section 81a of the Residence Act (AufenthG) to the central immigration authority responsible for skilled worker immigration.
+To solve the problem, the lawyer commissioned initiated a change of procedure and, instead of the normal visa application at the embassy, submitted the employee's application for the accelerated skilled worker procedure in accordance with Section 81a of the Residence Act (AufenthG) to the responsible central immigration authority for skilled worker immigration.

 After submitting the complete application documents along with the required authorizations from the employer, the immigration authorities received the applications, reviewed them, and issued the necessary approvals for visa issuance.
 Subsequently, the lawyer informed the responsible German diplomatic mission in Turkey, presenting the approval, of the legal obligation to schedule a visa appointment within three weeks (see Section 31a, Paragraph 1 of the Residence Ordinance (AufenthV) .